-\textbf{``No redundant abstractions or duplicate code.''} LLMs sometimes create a new utility function or class that duplicates functionality already present in the codebase, because they did not read the existing code thoroughly.
-This instruction reminds the model to check for existing implementations before creating new ones, and to factor out duplication when it encounters it.
+\textbf{``Eliminate redundant abstractions and duplicate code.''} LLMs sometimes create utility functions or classes that duplicate existing functionality; this instruction reminds the model to check for existing implementations before creating new ones.

-\textbf{``Public methods MUST have full documentation.''} While the prompt generally discourages unnecessary documentation (see the last item), public methods are the API surface that other developers and modules depend on.
-Documentation on public methods is not optional---it specifies the contract.
+\textbf{``Public methods must have full docstrings.''} While the prompt generally discourages unnecessary documentation (see the last item), public methods are the API surface that other developers and modules depend on.
+Documentation on public methods is not optional, it specifies the contract.

-\textbf{``Understand the root cause of an issue or bug, and patch the root cause instead of an ad hoc superficial fix.''} LLMs frequently apply symptom-level fixes: adding a null check where the real problem is that a variable should never be null, or catching an exception where the real problem is that the caller passes invalid arguments.
+\textbf{``Fix root causes, not symptoms.\ Before writing code, ask: is this simple, elegant, general, and minimal?''} LLMs frequently apply symptom-level fixes: adding a null check where the real problem is that a variable should never be null, or catching an exception where the real problem is that the caller passes invalid arguments.
 This instruction forces the model to trace the causal chain to the root and fix it there.

-\textbf{``Before you write code, wait and think if the code is simple, elegant, general, and minimal.''} This is a metacognitive instruction that asks the model to pause and evaluate its plan before committing to an implementation.
-By explicitly requesting this pause, the prompt encourages the model to spend more inference-time compute on design, reducing the likelihood of producing a first-draft solution that works but is unnecessarily complex.
+The companion metacognitive instruction asks the model to pause and evaluate its plan before committing to an implementation, spending more inference-time compute on design and reducing the likelihood of producing an unnecessarily complex first draft.

-\textbf{``Once you finish the task, DO NOT write documentation unless the task specifically requires it.''} Claude Opus 4.6 tends to generate many documentation files.
-These instructions prevent the behavior.
+\textbf{``Write documentation only when the task explicitly requires it.''} Claude Opus 4.6 tends to generate many documentation files.
+This instruction prevents the behavior.